mookman288/recipe-index/README.md

 This is a simplistic JavaScript application designed to index various recipes without long explanations or graphics.
 The recipes themselves will be attributed to their original author where possible.

-It uses the [Spectre.css](https://github.com/picturepan2/spectre) design framework.
+This application uses the [Bulma](https://bulma.io/) design framework.

 ## Demo